bostdiek/DarkMachines-UnsupervisedChallenge/notebooks/README.md

 ### 02-AnalysisAcrossPhysicsSignals_FigureOfMerit.ipynb
 Contains analysis using the figures of merit.
 Looks at all signals individualy.
  * Figure 11
- * Figures for appendix A.
+ * Top models for each BSM signal for each channel

 ### 03-AnalysisOfTopMethodForFiguresOfMerit.ipynb
 Combines the analysis to all of the singals simultaneously.
 Looks for the best methods for each figure of merit.